ori-sky/cpu/doc/cpu.md

 | `2-4` | positional opcode |
 | `5-7` | local opcode      |

 Bits `0` and `1` of the **operating mode** represent the states of the second and third bytes of an instruction respectively.
-If bit `1` is set then bit `0` must also be set as this operating mode is reserved.
+If bit `1` is set then bit `0` must also be set, as this operating mode is reserved.

 | OPERATING MODE | DESCRIPTION                           |
 | -------------- | ------------------------------------- |